Outfit8TSB/Essentials/README.md

 ## Using EssentialsX in your plugin

 Do you want to integrate with EssentialsX in your plugin?
-You can build your plugin against the **EssentialsX API**, available from the EssentialsX Maven repo.
+You can build your plugin against the **EssentialsX API and Bssentials API**, available from the EssentialsX & Bssentials Maven repo.

+Essentials Releases are hosted on the Maven repo at `https://repo.essentialsx.net/releases/`, while snapshots (including dev builds) are hosted at `https://repo.essentialsx.net/snapshots/`.

-Releases are hosted on the Maven repo at `https://repo.essentialsx.net/releases/`, while snapshots (including dev builds) are hosted at `https://repo.essentialsx.net/snapshots/`.
+Bssentials Releases are hosted on the Maven repo at `https://repo.essentialsx.net/releases/`, while snapshots (including dev builds) are hosted at `https://repo.essentialsx.net/snapshots/`.

 To add EssentialsX to your build system, you should use the following artifacts: